Pandas-DB/serverless-dynamic-workflows/README.md

 API Gateway enforces a 29-second timeout for synchronous calls.
 To handle tasks that run longer (up to 15 minutes):

+### Long-Running Tasks (Over 30 Seconds)

+API Gateway enforces a 29-second timeout for synchronous calls.
+To handle tasks that run longer (up to 15 minutes):

 1. **Start Flow (POST):** Immediately triggers a Step Functions execution and returns an `executionArn`.
 2. **Poll Status (GET):** The client uses the `executionArn` to poll for final status (`RUNNING`, `SUCCEEDED`, or `FAILED`).
+3. **List Executions (GET):** View all executions and their statuses using the `/runs` endpoint, which returns:
+   - Flow name
+   - Execution status
+   - Start and stop times
+   - Execution ID
+   - Total execution count

 ### Secrets Management